-- 14. The storm water pond is located to the east of the landfill and receives non-contact storm water run-off from areas outside the active Cells of the landfill.
-The pond appeared to be relatively dry but functioning as designed (Photograph No. 22). - 15.
-The inlet and outlet of the overflow pipe structure of the storm-water pond are exhibited in the Photographs No. 23 and 24.
+- 9. The storm water pond is located to the east of the landfill and receives non-contact storm water run-off from areas outside the active Cells of the landfill.
+The pond appeared dry and the bottom was visible (Photograph No. 15).
+Overall, the pond appeared in good and functional condition. - 10.
+The outlet of the overflow pipe structure of the storm-water pond is illustrated in Photograph No. 16.
 The overflow pipe structure appeared in good condition.
 No water was flowing at the time of inspection from the outlet pipe.
 The outlet pipe area exhibited excessive vegetation that should be cleared as part of maintenance activities.